MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/user-interface/enable-accessibility.md

 ### Controls could do this

-**Indicate an expanded state** Complex interactions can be learned, but current state isn’t always easy to determine without experimentation.
+**Indicate an expanded state** - Complex interactions can be learned, but current state isn’t always easy to determine without experimentation.
 When using an *aria-expanded* tag, the control describes its current state.
 An example is tabbing to a tab or FastTab section of a control.

 - *aria-expanded (state)* - Indicates whether the element, or another grouping element it controls, is currently expanded or collapsed.

-**Describe applicable context menu** Microsoft Dynamics 365 for Finance and Operations provides a context menu.
+**Describe applicable context menu** - Finance and Operations apps provide a context menu.
 When the application author has provided functionality to the current control or context, you can announce that functionality.

 - *aria-haspopup* - Indicates that the element has a pop-up context menu or sub-level menu.